czyzby/gdx-lml/README.md

 - **DoupleTuple**, **TripleTuple**: these two extend the basic interface, providing additional access methods.
 - **Pair**, **Triple**: immutable tuples.
 Use where possible.
 - **MutablePair**, **MutableTriple**: as you can guess, mutable tuples.
 Use when necessary.
+- **SingleTuple**: interface for a tuple wrapping around a single object.
+- **Single**, **MutableSingle**: immutable and mutable single object wrappers.
+Useful when you need to pass a single object as an iterable.

 All tuple implementation classes contain static factory methods to avoid awkward Java 6 generics syntax.